AppNextCorner/NextCorner/README.md

 # Next Corner App

-The app is made from the use of the Expo library, Node, Firebase, etc
+Application made for the frontend aspect of our company using technologies: Expo CLI, Firebase authentication

 ## Contributors
 Henry Martinez - henrymtz0390@gmail.com